 We ended up training together for the next 3 years and he helped me go from a skinny-fat teenager to a muscular 185 pound guy.
 He is the one who got me started down my fitness path and am very grateful for the time he spent training with me.

-Looking for a new challenge and getting a little bored of the same routine I started CrossFit in 2007.
-CrossFit has been a catalyst for my fitness IQ.
-Since 2007 i’ve competed at the CrossFit games, CrossFit regional’s, olympic lifting meets, marathons, 5ks, and numerous local CrossFit competitions.
+Looking for a new challenge and getting a little bored of the same routine I started Cross-Training in 2007.
+Cross-Training has been a catalyst for my fitness IQ.
+Since 2007 i’ve competed at the Cross-Training games, Cross-Training regional’s, olympic lifting meets, marathons, 5ks, and numerous local Cross-Training competitions.
 On top of my own training i’ve been a been lucky enough to be a full time coach since 2009 and have helped hundreds of people work towards there own personal performance goals through group fitness instruction, personal training, and writing.

 In this article, I’ll be discussing some of the overreaching principles about what i’ve learned about training over the last 9 years.
 I’ve started with 4 in this article but intend for this to be an ongoing series as I reflect more on the topic.